Dealsumm-Org/dealsumm-frontend-interview-task/README.md

 # Instructions
 Please fork this repository and submit your task as a github pull request.
-Your fronend application should be implemented in the "frontend" directory.
+Your fronend application should be implemented a "frontend" directory that you should create.
 You are provided with an implemented simple backend app to be used to fetch the dataset.
 You can modify it as you wish.

 # Running the backend app